Joe Schilling: Personal life

-Schilling has two sons, Joe and Jax, with his fiancée Cina Brown.
+Schilling has two sons, Joe and Jax, with his wife Cina Brown.
 He is a cigarette smoker, an unusual trait for a professional fighter, and also uses marijuana.

 He appeared in a minor role in the 2016 film Kickboxer: Vengeance.

 Street altercations

 Following his Bellator Kickboxing 4 win over Vittorio Iermano at the Nelson Mandela Forum in Florence, Italy on December 10, 2016, Schilling and two of his coaches were involved in a street altercation outside the venue with a group of seven locals.

 In September 2020, Schilling posted an Instagram Live video showing himself kicking a homeless man on a street, and claiming that he attacked the man after finding the victim using a sex toy in the showers of Schilling's gym.

-Footage emerged on June 28, 2021 showing Schilling punching and knocking unconscious 31-year-old Justin Balboa in a bar in Fort Lauderdale, Florida the previous night.
+Footage emerged on June 28, 2021, showing Schilling punching and knocking unconscious 31-year-old Justin Balboa in a bar in Fort Lauderdale, Florida, the previous night.
 Balboa was hospitalized with a head injury.
 Schilling claimed self-defense, saying that he was "scared for [his] life" and "simply defending [himself] against the evil in this world".
 On July 1, Balboa filed a personal injury lawsuit in Broward County circuit court against Schilling for battery, and the bar where the incident took place for negligence.

+In April 2023, Broward County Circuit Judge Fabienne E. Fahnestock issued a ruling on the Fort Lauderdale case, declaring Schilling's actions to be an act of self-defense according to Florida's stand-your-ground law, only the necessary amount of force to "neutralize the threat."
+The Florida court further declared Schilling's immunity over allegations of negligence and battery, as well as entitlement to compensation pursuant to §776.032.